grpc/grpc-java/SECURITY.md

 ## TLS on non-Android

-JDK versions prior to Java 9 do not support ALPN and are either missing AES GCM support or have 2% the performance of OpenSSL.
+JDK versions prior to OpenJDK 8u252 do not support ALPN and are either missing AES GCM support or have 2% the performance of OpenSSL.

 We recommend most users use grpc-netty-shaded, which includes netty-tcnative on